joakimmj/ml_course/README.md

 1        | 10     | A nicely done thriller with plenty of ...
 0        | 2      | This film just goes around in circles ...

+As soon as you are happy with the results (this is very individual, but try to at least get below 3) you can move on to the next task :)

 ## Extra tasks
 Execute the `extra.py` script with `python extra.py`.